Just Us Two TravelEuropean City Breaks & Faraway Destinations

 We both ordered cappuccinos, this is acceptable at breakfast time, a Sfogliatella and a strawberry glazed pastry.
 Our coffees cost €5 each and both pastries were €5.50 each, a little more than we would normally pay, but they were all delicious and set us up for the day ahead.

 Casa Infante.
 Sweet treats, pastries and the most incredible Gelato, with many flavours.
-Try the Pistachio cream, you will not be disappointed.
+Don’t miss out on trying the Pistachio cream – it won’t disappoint you.
 Address: Via Toledo, 258, 80132.

 Tasty treats in the window of Casa Infante, Naples.